No results found

 July 13, 2017Jeff Blankenburg

 Today we are excited to introduce entertainment capabilities as part of the Smart Home Skill API.
 Now customers can easily control cloud-connected TVs, AV Receivers, IR Hubs, and even connected speakers without invoking a specific skill.
 For example, a customer could simply say, “Alexa, turn on the TV,” “Alexa, fast forward,” “Alexa, make it louder,” or “Alexa, switch input to Blu-Ray.”
-You create skills that connect devices directly to Alexa’s entertainment capabilities so that customers can control your devices—without lifting a finger.
-Launching today are smart home skills with entertainment controls from Sony, Logitech Harmony and BroadLink.
-Skills from Denon, Crestron, LG and Pulse-Eight are coming soon.
+You create skills that connect devices directly to the entertainment capabilities in Alexa so that customers can control your devices—without lifting a finger.
+Launching today are smart home skills with entertainment controls from Sony, Logitech Harmony, and BroadLink.
+Skills from Denon, Crestron, LG, and Pulse-Eight are coming soon.

 Sony, Logitech and BroadLink have already created Alexa skills leveraging these new capabilities launching today.

 You can connect your entertainment device to Alexa by following these steps:

 We look forward to seeing what you create with these new capabilities.
 To learn more about developing a smart home skill, check out these resources: